NetherGamesMC/.github/profile/README.md

 ## What we do

 - We try to open-source many projects to assist the community and make a change
-- Using Java, C++, Go and Rust to build modular and fast projects that run on our network
+- Using PHP, Java, C++, Go and Rust to build modular and fast projects that run on our network
 - Using PHPStan (maximum level) on (almost) all of our projects to find issues before they ever occur!

 ## Got you interested?